How to Make Your Startup Look Professional Right From the Start

 From designing a logo to sending an invoice, there are a number of things out there that can help you with your business, and help it to still look professional.
-Looking for professional tools to use online, can make managing finances, sending an invoice, or emailing much more professional, and help to ease your business processes and procedures at the same time.
+Whether it be an invoice generator like Bloom, or social media scheduling programs like Hootsuite, there is an abundance of online tools that harness automation and take over the heavy lifting of administration.

-As well as having tools in place to be professional, you should act professional at all times too.
+As well to having tools in place to be professional, you should act professionally at all times too.
 You might have a relaxed and fun ethos for your startup, but when it comes to business deals, clients will want them to be taken seriously.